nativ3ai/H1DR4-cli/README.md

 - **🔍 OSINT Search**: Query public data sources using the `osint_search` tool (set `OSINT_TOKEN`)
 - **🚀 Morph Fast Apply**: Optional high-speed code editing at 4,500+ tokens/sec with 98% accuracy
 - **🔌 MCP Tools**: Extend capabilities with Model Context Protocol servers (Linear, GitHub, etc.)
+- **📈 Polymarket Trading**: Connect your wallet and trade directly from the CLI using Polymarket APIs
 - **💬 Interactive UI**: Beautiful terminal interface built with Ink
 - While the agent is executing tasks, you can continue typing new requests.
 These messages are queued and the active plan is updated on the fly—no need